Bond Indentures Definition

 Bond Indenture, also known as bond resolution, is is a core legal document that acts as a contract between the bond issuer and bondholder and contains all the details related to the bond, like details of the issue, purpose of issue, obligations of the issuer of bond & rights of bondholders.

-As per The Trust Indenture Act of 1939, any bond issued that is regulated by U.S. Security and Exchange Commission (SEC) must have trustee, Issuer appoints a trustee or fiscal agent that can be a financial institution or bank which acts as a representative of all the bondholders.
+As per The Trust Indenture Act of 1939, any bond issued that is regulated by U.S. Security and Exchange Commission (SEC) must have a trustee; the issuer appoints a trustee or fiscal agent that can be a financial institution or bank which acts as a representative of all the bondholders.

 Component of Bond Indenture

 Bond Indenture is the legal contract document between the Bond Issuer and the bondholders.
 Bond Indenture includes many clauses.
 Few important ones are listed below:

 - Purpose: Bond Indenture must include the agenda behind the issue of this bond.

 - Face Value: Face value is the price at which this bond is going to be issued

 - Interest Rate: This is the interest rate given to each bondholder on the face value.

 - Payment Dates: The date or tenure when the interest will be paid to bondholders.